 - a person is appointed to have overall responsibility for the implementation of this policy - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation - all staff including supply staff who support children with medical needs receive sufficient information to provide appropriate support - individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
-Where appropriate Healthcare Plans will be reviewed at the child's Annual Review - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations - a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms); - at least one emergency inhaler kit is maintained and readily available in an emergency situation (delete if not available) - a register of children in the school is kept who have been diagnosed with anaphylaxis and/or prescribed a epi pen/auto injector - all staff are trained to recognise the symptoms of anaphylaxis - at least one emergency anaphylaxis kit is maintained and readily available in an emergency situation (delete if not available) - staff are trained to use a defibrillator, which is maintained and readily available in an emergency situation (delete if not available)
+Where appropriate Healthcare Plans will be reviewed at the child's Annual Review - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations - a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms); - at least one emergency inhaler kit is maintained and readily available in an emergency situation - a register of children in the school is kept who have been diagnosed with anaphylaxis and/or prescribed a epi pen/auto injector - all staff are trained to recognise the symptoms of anaphylaxis - at least one emergency anaphylaxis kit is maintained and readily available in an emergency situation - risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions

-- risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions - all staff are aware that medical information must be treated confidentially - school staff are appropriately insured and are aware that they are insured to support pupils in this way.
+- all staff are aware that medical information must be treated confidentially - school staff are appropriately insured and are aware that they are insured to support pupils in this way.